Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Acknowledgements

 \section{Acknowledgements}

-The first author is supported by a Research Fellowship at Trinity College, Cambridge, and a Foundation Sciences Mathématiques de Paris postdoctoral fellowship at École Normale Supérieure.
-The work of the second author is supported by the National Science Foundation grants DMS-1818757, DMS-1952757 and DMS-2045646.
-The authors are grateful to Andrew Horning for reading a draft of this manuscript.
+The work of the first author was supported by a Research Fellowship at Trinity College, Cambridge, a Fondation Sciences Mathématiques de Paris Postdoctoral Fellowship at École Normale Supérieure, and an LMS Cecil King Travel Scholarship.
+The work of the second author was supported by the National Science Foundation grants DMS-1818757, DMS-1952757 and DMS-2045646.
+The authors are grateful to John Guckenheimer for stimulating discussions during the completion of this work, Andrew Horning and Jennifer Zvonek for reading a draft of this manuscript, Dimitris Giannakis and Igor Mezić for feedback, Regis Koch, Marlène Sanjosé and Stephane Moreau for sharing their flow data for the example in \cref{sec:flow_example}, and to the anonymous referees whose careful comments helped improve the clarity of the manuscript.